 I configured AWS Directory Service for Microsoft Active Directory for my AWS account.
-I experience issues when I'm creating an Amazon Relational Database Service (Amazon RDS) for Microsoft SQL Server DB instance.
+I experience issues when I try to create an Amazon Relational Database Service (Amazon RDS) for Microsoft SQL Server database (DB) instance.

 Short description